jmcarpenter2/parfit/docs/documentation.md

-## 6.`plotScores`
+## 7.`plotScores`

 ```python
 def plotScores(scores, paramGrid, scoreLabel=None, vrange=None)
 ```
-Makes a plot representing how the scores vary over the parameter grid Automatically decides whether to use a simple line plot (varying over one parameter) or a heatmap (varying over two parameters).
+Makes a plot representing how the scores vary over the parameter grid.
+Automatically decides whether to use a simple line plot (varying over one parameter) or a heatmap (varying over two/three parameters).

 **Parameters**: